 Estimating the project man-hour is a very critical activity and should be done very accurately.
 Any mistake in this action may result in a huge loss to any organization.
 If more man-hours are quoted then the project may not be awarded to the organization and if less man-hour is quoted then the design company may incur a cost in the long run.
 So one should make a competitive man-hour estimate considering all activities.

-Piping stress analysis is a very important activity in piping design and separate man-hour must be claimed from the client for this.
-Normally, on average, piping stress analysis related activities require roughly 8-12% of total piping man-hour.
+Piping stress analysis is a very important activity in piping design and separate man-hours must be claimed from the client for this.
+Normally, on average, piping stress analysis-related activities require roughly 8-12% of the total piping man-hour.
 The man-hour estimation is done either during the project bidding activity or during the initial phase of any project.
 So hardly any firm data is available while man-hour estimation is done.
 So sufficient cushion needs to be added for rework activity.
-The following write up will provide a guideline for the piping stress man-hour estimation process for any project.
+The following write-up will provide a guideline for the piping stress man-hour estimation process for any project.
 Broadly, there are three practices for man-hours calculation that are followed in established EPC organizations.
 They are: